dxcv/q-trader/README.md

 # ********************** Lessons Learned *************************************
+Best months for trading ETH are: Dec - May (Sell in May and go away)

+Limit Order vs Market Order
++22% a year for reducing fee from 0.18% to 0.08%
++56% a year for avoiding slippage of 0.3%
+Total: +78% a year

 AutoML is very slow and not efficient for time series

 Shorting can be good on bear market, but not so good at bull market